rioualen/BioHackEU23_preprint/paper/paper.md

 ### Navigation across platforms  {#navigation-across-platforms}

-#### From bio.tools to TeSS {#from-bio-tools-to-tess}

-Enable browsing on found tools in bio.tools and provide links that will search with the same terms on TeSS (Figure 3A).
+* From bio.tools to TeSS {#from-bio-tools-to-tess}, enable browsing on found tools in bio.tools and provide links that will search with the same terms on TeSS (Figure 3A).

-#### From TeSS to bio.tools {#from-tess-to-bio-tools}

-Enable browsing on found materials in TeSS and provide links that will search with the same terms on bio.tools (Figure 3B).
+* From TeSS to bio.tools {#from-tess-to-bio-tools}, enable browsing on found materials in TeSS and provide links that will search with the same terms on bio.tools (Figure 3B).

-#### To other ontologies {#to-other-ontologies}

-Search linking to ontologies or semi-refill search to nearest terms (?)
+* To other ontologies {#to-other-ontologies}, enable search linking to ontologies or semi-refill search to nearest terms.

 ![A. From bio.tools to TeSS.
 B. From TeSS to bio.tools.](./Figures_report/Figure3AB.png){width=100%}